nkjain92/rileysummarizer/documents/technical_doc.md

 ### Current Project State

-RileySummarizer is a Next.js 13+ application that enables users to obtain AI-generated summaries of YouTube videos.
+Summarizer is a Next.js 13+ application that enables users to obtain AI-generated summaries of YouTube videos.
 The current implementation leverages OpenAI’s models for multiple tasks:

 - **Chat Completion and Summarization:** Using GPT‑3.5 Turbo and GPT‑4 (via separate routes) to generate both brief and detailed summaries.
 - **Audio Transcription:** Using OpenAI Whisper to transcribe audio files.